Flank/flank-dashboard/docs/18_security_audit_document.md

 ### The `tasks` collection

-The `tasks` collection contains the list of failed [Firebase Cloud functions](#firebase-cloud-functions) to re-run them separately.
-The single document of this collection stands for a single failed task that needs to be re-run.
+The `tasks` collection contains the list of queued tasks.
+The single document of this collection stands for a single queued task that needs to be run.

 Consider the following table that describes the fields of a document in the `tasks` collection: